More than a feeling: Expressive style influences cortical speech tracking in subjective cognitive decline: Introduction

 \section{Introduction}

-The ageing population poses significant healthcare challenges worldwide, as cognitive decline becomes increasingly prevalent.
-The increased risk of developing cognitive impairments leads to a pressing need for effective monitoring and early intervention strategies \cite{Hong2023ImpactsBaselineBiomarkers}.
-Subjective cognitive decline (SCD), a self-perceived cognitive worsening despite normal objective cognitive test performance, has emerged as an early indicator of potential impairment.
-Evidence suggests SCD doubles the risk of progressing to MCI and dementia, particularly for those reporting complaints at a younger age (around 60) \cite{Jessen2020CharacterisationSubjectiveCognitive}.
-While memory deficits in SCD are well-documented, its association with other cognitive domains remains unclear \cite{Jessen2020CharacterisationSubjectiveCognitive}.
-Exploring the neural correlates of SCD apart from memory can provide insights into the underlying mechanisms of cognitive decline and inform strategies for early detection.
+Population ageing worldwide leads to the increasing prevalence of cognitive decline, resulting in a pressing need for effective monitoring and early intervention strategies \cite{Hong2023ImpactsBaselineBiomarkers}.
+Subjective cognitive decline (SCD), a self-perceived cognitive worsening despite normal objective cognitive test performance, has emerged as an early indicator of potential impairment \cite{Jessen2020CharacterisationSubjectiveCognitive}.
+Evidence suggests SCD doubles the risk of progressing to mild cognitive impairment (MCI) and dementia, particularly for those reporting complaints at a younger age (around 60) \cite{Jessen2020CharacterisationSubjectiveCognitive}.
+While most studies focused on memory decline \cite{Jessen2020CharacterisationSubjectiveCognitive}, everyday functioning relies on broader cognitive abilities.
+Exploring neural correlates of SCD during ecologically valid tasks, such as naturalistic speech perception, is therefore central to understanding cognitive decline comprehensively and informing early detection strategies.

-Effective speech comprehension is essential for maintaining social connection and quality of life in older adults \cite{Heinrich2016EffectiveCommunicationFundamental}, yet this ability often declines with age.
-This decline stems from both diminished auditory perception and cognitive abilities such as inhibitory control \cite{Fong2021CanInhibitionDeficit}.
-As the degradation of the auditory perception system---a process that is suggested to begin in middle age \cite{Helfer2017AgeRelatedChangesObjective}---affects the fidelity of incoming phonological representations, successful speech comprehension relies more on cognitively demanding top-down processing.
-The ability to perceive prosody, the vocal modulations of duration, amplitude and fundamental frequency, is also fundamental to social interactions \cite{Mixdorff2017AudiovisualExpressionsAttitude}; however, this skill declines with age as older adults weigh more on semantic instead of prosodic cues in prosody perception \cite{Ben-David2019AgeRelatedDifferencesPerception}.
+Effective speech comprehension is essential for older adults' social connection and quality of life \cite{Heinrich2016EffectiveCommunicationFundamental}, yet it often declines with age.
+This stems from degrading auditory perception and cognitive abilities, such as inhibitory control \cite{Fong2021CanInhibitionDeficit}.
+The degradation of auditory perception, beginning as early as middle age \cite{Helfer2017AgeRelatedChangesObjective}, impairs both incoming phonological representations and the perception of speech prosody—--the vocal modulations of suprasegmental information---that is fundamental to social interaction \cite{Mixdorff2017AudiovisualExpressionsAttitude}.
+To compensate for degraded bottom-up acoustic representations, speech comprehension relies increasingly on cognitively demanding top-down processing.
+For example, older adults rely more heavily on semantic rather than acoustic cues during prosody perception \cite{Ben-David2019AgeRelatedDifferencesPerception}.